human-solutions/reactive-signals/README.md

 # Arena Link Tree

-An arena-based tree, where a vector contains all the allocated nodes and each node contains the optional id of their parent, first child and sibling.
+An arena-based tree, where a vector contains all the allocated nodes and each node contains the optional id of their parent, last child and previous sibling.
 This constitutes the minimal information necessary for a tree.

 Each node is 12 bytes + the size of the data.